Family seeks help in finding suspects in death of Lesly Palacio

 Aracely Palacio, the mother of Lesly Palacio, stood between her cousin and the family’s lawyer, Ofelia Markarian.

-Markarian said the family is grateful to the Metropolitan Police Department for their assistance in the investigation, but the family is asking for the public’s support.
+Markarian said the family is grateful to the Metropolitan Police Department for its assistance in the investigation, but the family is asking for the public’s support.

 “We do not know who the next victim is going to be,” she said.